jonahkichwacoders/jzy3d-january-eclipse/README.md

 Once the TP set, this repository and the Eclipse January one can be pulled and the project should compile and run.

+The steps followed to create the OSGi ready bundles were found here: https://wadeawalker.wordpress.com/2010/10/09/tutorial-a-cross-platform-workbench-program-using-java-opengl-and-eclipse/

+The native libraries (JOGL) and the JZY3d jars have their own licensing as specified in each project.
+The projects created in this repository are under the Eclipse License Version 1.0.